-The project is an application for booking taxi with administration support.
-The notification for the driver approval has to be sent to the client as well as administration of the app.
+The project is an application for booking taxis with administration support.
+The notification for the driver approval has to be sent to the client as well as the administration of the app.

-But currently it is sending notifications to client only and when testing team has submitted a bug ticket to development team then developer acknowledged this bug to the tester, with comment “it is as per client’s requirements”.
-But in current sprint the client is demanding for the notification to the administration.
+But currently, it is sending notifications to client-only and when the testing team has submitted a bug ticket to the development team then the developer acknowledged this bug to the tester, with the comment “it is as per client’s requirements”.
+But in a current sprint, the client is demanding notification from the administration.

-So, in this situation we have to perform regression testing on the last three builds.
-This is an example of bad requirements of software product.
-In which there is blocker or may be a tweak in completing the flow of the process.
+So, in this situation, we have to perform regression testing on the last three builds.
+This is an example of bad requirements of the software products.
+In which, you may require to deal with a blocker or maybe a tweak in completing the flow of the process.

-Now for a requirement it depends, how a client has asked for it, how the project leader got it, how the BA understood it, how a designer analyzed it, how a developer wrote code for it and how a tester receive it.
+Now for a requirement, it depends, how a client has asked for it, how the project leader got it, how the BA understood it, how a designer analyzed it, how a developer wrote code for it and how a tester receives it.

-There technical feasibility and cost feasibility both should be consider while freezing the requirements.
+There technical feasibility and cost feasibility should be considered while freezing the requirements.
 Based on these requirements BA should prepare use cases and wireframes to draw the flow of the process involved in the completion of the software product.

-These documents should be sent to the client for approval; if client approves or asks for any change then these changes should be considered.
-The finally approved documents by client should be sent to development and QA team.
+These documents should be sent to the client for approval; if the client approves or asks for any change then these changes should be considered.
+The finally approved documents by the client should be sent to the development and QA team.

-Quality analyst then analyzes the wireframes and docs approved by client.
+The quality analyst then analyzes the wireframes and docs approved by the client.

 If a QA gets a bad requirement then an immediate call (voice or video) should be made to the client in presence of BA to raise the alarm for that bad requirement.

-A scrum meeting can also be made depending on the process what an organization is following.
-If client approves that requirement as final then requirements should be freeze and should be handled with extra care after receiving the Software builds.
+A scrum meeting can also be made depending on the process that an organization is following.
+If the client approves that requirement as final then requirements should be freeze and should be handled with extra care after receiving the Software builds.

-There are kind of requirements which are specified by client to be changed later in the project, these requirement are counted as CRs and should be analyzed properly.
+There are kinds of requirements that are specified by the client to be changed later in the project, these requirements are counted as CRs and should be analyzed properly.

-Based on these requirements wireframes, flow chart, use case, test cases and checklist should be prepared to filter out the bad requirements.
+Based on these requirements wireframes, flow chart, use cases, test cases and checklists should be prepared to filter out the bad requirements.
 Always remember, a bad or poorly analyzed requirement can block the road for a good Software Product.